jpall12/jpall12/README.md

 -  [julianpallanez.dev](https://julianpallanez.dev) •  Portfolio
 -  **Email:** `[Your_Name_Here]@julianp.xyz`

-> Looking for summer internships or collaborations in backend / ML.
+> Looking for summer internships in tech field working with hardware and software.